Frequently Asked Questions

 Not much!
 Electricity is nearly always much cheaper per mile than petrol or diesel.

 For anyone who can charge at home, the difference in cost is huge.
-At home, a standard electricity rate is in the region of around 14p per kW (the UK average is 14.4p).
-So, a car with a 40kWh battery will cost less than £6 to fully charge.
+At home, a standard electricity rate is in the region of around 20p per kW (rates have increased significantly since summer 2021 however).
+So, a car with a 40kWh battery will cost around £8 to fully charge at home.
 It's then down to the efficiency of the vehicle to see how far that juice will get you.
 This can vary a bit but you would easily expect to get around 3miles for every kWh.
-So a 40kWh should comfortably do 120 miles, which would have cost you less than 5p per mile.
+So a 40kWh battery should easily do 120 miles, which would have cost you about 6p per mile.

 However, this home-charging cost can be almost halved for people with an economy 7 meter, charging at night on cheaper or even negative rates (!).
 What's more, if you have your own solar panels at home, you can charge from the sun - for free.